operator-playground-io/Kafka-chart-tile/tutorials/upgrading-and-rollback-kafka.md

 As you can see from the output, there’s a new chart available (version 12.5.0) with Kafka 2.7.0 (app version).

-**Step 4:** To upgrade your Kafka release to the latest Kafka chart, execute below command:
+**Step 4: To upgrade your Kafka release to the latest Kafka chart, execute below command.**

 ```execute
 helm upgrade my-release bitnami/kafka --namespace kafka